agateau/blog/2015/splitting-your-gitconfig/index.md

 tags: [Git, Tips]
 title: "Includes in your git config"
 summary: |
-    Using includes to split your git configuration
+    Using includes to split your git configuration.

 So, let's assume you work on several machines.
 You have set up a system to centralize all your dot files so that you have a familiar environment everywhere you log in.